fabiogoma/selinux-nginx-tomcat/README.md

 [root@nginx html]#
 ```

-The parameter **Z** shows us the SELinux context of all files, this paramenter can be used not only with **ls** command, but with a myriad of commands that manipulate files and sockets (i.e: netstat, ps, id etc.).
-Let's now use our swiss army knives provided by the packages **setroubleshoot** and **setroubleshoot-server** installed during the provision step.
+The parameter **Z** shows us the SELinux labels for all files, this paramenter can be used not only with **ls** command, but with a myriad of commands that manipulate files and sockets (i.e: netstat, ps, id etc.).
+Let's now use our swiss army knives provided by the packages **setroubleshoot** and **setroubleshoot-server** installed during the provisioning step.

 Because our SELinux is by default set to be enforced, every possible risk issue will generate alerts on **/var/log/audit/audit.log**, but this file is too ugly to be seen on a naked eye, let's use the **sealert** tool instead.